Computer Go: 2015 onwards: The deep learning era

 In October 2017, DeepMind revealed a new version of AlphaGo, trained only through self play, that had surpassed all previous versions, beating the Ke Jie version in 89 out of 100 games.

 After the basic principles of AlphaGo were published in the journal Nature, other teams have been able to produce high-level programs.
+Work on Go AI since has largely consisted of emulating the techniques used to build AlphaGo, which proved so much stronger than everything else.
 By 2017, both Zen and Tencent's project Fine Art were capable of defeating very high-level professionals some of the time.
 The open source Leela Zero engine was created as well.

 Challenges for strategy and performance for classic AIs

 For a long time, it was a widely held opinion that computer Go posed a problem fundamentally different from computer chess.
 Many considered a strong Go-playing program something that could be achieved only in the far future, as a result of fundamental advances in general artificial intelligence technology.
 Those who thought the problem feasible believed that domain knowledge would be required to be effective against human experts.
 Therefore, a large part of the computer Go development effort was during these times focused on ways of representing human-like expert knowledge and combining this with local search to answer questions of a tactical nature.
 The result of this were programs that handled many specific situations well but which had very pronounced weaknesses in their overall handling of the game.
 Also, these classical programs gained almost nothing from increases in available computing power.
 Progress in the field was generally slow.